-Spousal Sponsorship: Sponsor your Spouse or Partner for Canadian Immigration
+Spousal Sponsorship: Sponsor your Spouse or Partner for permanent residency in Canada

-Canadian spousal sponsorship is how a Canadian citizen or permanent resident can sponsor their partner to come to Canada and live permanently.
-In Canada, we know how important it is for families to be together.
-For this reason, applications for spousal sponsorship are considered a top priority.
+The Canadian spousal sponsorship program is how a Canadian citizen or permanent resident can sponsor their spouse or partner to come to Canada and live permanently.
+The Government of Canada understands the importance of keeping families united and that’s why spousal sponsorship applications are given high priority.

-Here is everything you need to know about sponsoring your spouse, common-law partner, or conjugal partner to Canada.
+Below you will find insightful information about sponsoring your spouse, common-law partner, or conjugal partner to Canada.

 Find out if you are eligible to sponsor or be sponsored for Canadian Immigration